tbrlpld/log100days/README.md

 # Log100Days

-This is a small Quart app to render my #100DayOfCode journal repo from Github.
+This is a small Quart app to render a #100DayOfCode markdown journal as a HTML page.

 Quart is an async-enabled version of Flask.